What are Incoterms? Understand your responsibilities!

 - To understand the seller’s and buyer’s responsibilities and obligations for EACH term.

 - How to determine which term is best for your company’s transactions.

 - Where risk of loss transfers from buyer to seller under each term

 - Security-related requirements

 - The difference between the 2010 and 2020 Incoterms® rules

 - Terms for any mode

 Incoterms 2020 Training Course Will Benefit

-Employees of Customs Brokers, Freight Forwarders, Exporters and Importers who are Compliance Officers, Purchasing, Sales/Marketing, Logistics, Traffic, Customer Service, Credit Managers, Plant Managers, Operations Managers, Controllers, Engineering, and Legal.
+Employees of Customs Brokers, Freight Forwarders, Exporters and Importers who are Compliance Officers, Purchasing, Sales/Marketing, Logistics, Traffic, Customer Service, Credit Managers, Order Coordinators, Plant Managers, Operations Managers, Controllers, Engineering, and Legal.

 Our Incoterms 2020 online or in-person class is excellent for beginners and also serves as a refresher for experienced professionals.
 The instructor will level set the course based on attendees.